 Why Do Third-Party App Icons Show up on Mac Menu Bar?

-Sometimes programs will leave behind their plugins even if you’ve already uninstalled the application.
-For example, Adobe’s Creative Cloud software doesn’t uninstall the launch agent, even if you delete all of the programs associated with it.
+Sometimes apps will leave behind their plugins even if you’ve already uninstalled the application.
+For example, Adobe Creative Cloud doesn’t uninstall the launch agent, even if you delete all of the apps associated with it.
 In order to get rid of it, you have to actually uninstall the software using the built-in uninstaller — not just dragging it to the Trash.

 Finally, third-party icons may show up in your menu bar simply because they don’t offer a built-in way to be removed.
-In these cases, you can use a program like CleanMyMac X to forcefully and completely erase them from your computer.
+In these cases, you can use an app like CleanMyMac X to forcefully and completely erase them from your computer.

 We’ll go over the solutions to all three types of icon issues below, so don’t worry if you feel lost!